daisylm/TCP-UDP_packet_forwarding/README.md

 *UDP Case* For each Bandwidth value :
   - On server : iperf3 -s -J > server.json
-  - On Client : iperf3 -c <server ip> -u -b < rate > -t 10 -J > client.json
+  - On Client : iperf3 -c < server ip > -u -b < rate > -t 10 -J > client.json
 Each test produces one clean JSON file per side, enabling reproducible analysis.

+*TCP Case* The bandwidth is defined by default, so we run :
+  - On server: iperf3 -s -J > server.json
+  - On client: iperf3 -c  < server ip > -t 10 -i

 The metrics we used to measure the performance of Virtual machines are:
   - Bitrate/Throughput: Mbps transmitted vs received
   - Packet Loss: Percentage of packets lost in transit
-  - Jitter: Variation in packet arrival times
+  - Jitter: Latency Variation in packet arrival times

 *Mistakes to avoid ( for beginners)*